-In spite of way too much math during my education, I am not exactly a number wiz.
+Despite way too much math during my education, I am not exactly a number wiz.
 But I have a friend whose son is and he is addicted to a form of Japanese puzzle called Kenken.
-Like Sudoku, these puzzles have square grids and one number goes in a box.
+The link takes you to a site with lots of these puzzles.
+Like Sudoku, these puzzles have square grids, and one number goes in a box.

 But there the similarity ends.
 The grids in Kenken can be any size from 3×3 to 7×7.
-They are solved using various equations and formulas, so they are much harder.
+They are solved using various equations and formulas, which are much harder.
 The cool thing for needlepoint is that sections of squares are put into groups called cages, usually with heavier lines, above.
 To solve them you use the target number and operation in one corner of the cage.
-The result of all the numbers in a cage needs to be the target number.
+The result of all the numbers in a cage must be the target number.
 So if the corner had 3+ and just two squares, they would need to be 1 & 2.